Last Updated | October 8, 2021

 BigCommerce has preset pricing plans that you can choose from, except the Enterprise plan that will be of a custom price according to the needs of your business.

-Whereas Magento is a more customizable option, so it does not have any set pricing plans.
-It all depends on your extensions and willingness to spend.
+Whereas Magento pricing is affordable with more customizable options but it’s all depends on your extensions and willingness to spend.
 So Magento can prove to be cheaper than BigCommerce if you spend miserly on extensions and options, or it can be highly expensive if you buy top-of-the-line features and extensions for it.
 It all depends on you and your business’s needs and wants.

-Q.3.)
-Magento or bigcommerce: Who are the best hosting providers?
+3) Magento or Bigcommerce: Who are the best hosting providers?

 BigCommerce has a built-in hosting plan as it a hosted solution, so this feature automatically comes with all its pricing plans.